NickoKai1008/Nighttime-PA-Lighting-Equity/Figure_code/Fig2_nighttime_gender_gap/README.md

-# S1 gender inequality quadrant figure
+# Gender inequality quadrant figure

 This folder is a minimal reproducible package for `Fig2_nighttime_gender_gap`.